Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Introduction

 \section{Introduction}

-Let $X$ be a closed even dimensional spin manifold and $D$ be the spin Dirac operator on $X$ associated to the spin structure.
+Let $X$ be a closed even dimensional spin manifold.
 There is a canonical Poincar\'e duality between $K$-theory and $K$-homology, where a complex vector bundle $E$ over $X$ representing a class in $K^0(X)$ is mapped to the twisted spin Dirac operator $D_E$ representing a class in $K_0(X)$, the dual of $K$-theory:

 The twisted Dirac operator $D_E$ is a $\Z_2$-graded Fredholm operator $ $ with respect to $E\otimes S^+\oplus E\otimes S^-$, where $S=S^+\oplus S^-$ is the spinor bundle over $X$.
 The fundamental class $[D]\in K_0(X)$ is represented as the dual of $K$-theory by taking the Fredholm index of the twisted Dirac operators: